Major Industries

 Defense

 The Radius Indiana region is home to Naval Support Activity Crane.
-NSA Crane is the third largest naval installation in the world and makes defense a huge economic driver for Southern Indiana.
-With more than 5,000 employees, Crane brings together over 3,000 STEM workers, 1,000 engineers and dozens of PhDs in a federal research lab setting.
-Radius Indiana serves as the voice for Crane outside the gates and assists with growing the private defense sector and connecting Crane with community, regional and state leadership.
-With direct access to Crane, defense industry companies can connect directly with decision makers.
+NSA Crane is the world’s third-largest naval installation, making defense a huge economic driver for Southern Indiana.
+With more than 6,000 employees, Crane brings together over 3,000 STEM workers, 1,000 engineers, and dozens of PhDs in a federal research lab setting.
+Radius Indiana serves as a voice for Crane outside the gates and assists with growing the private defense sector and connecting Crane with community, regional, and state leadership.
+Through Crane, defense industry companies can connect directly with decision-makers.

 Major Tenants Included at Crane: